TKJElectronics/BalanduinoProcessingApp/README.md

 A video for the Kickstarter presentation of the robot can be found here: <http://www.youtube.com/watch?v=_kQniPbg9zc>.

-A video filmed with a GoPro mounted on the robot: <http://www.youtube.com/watch?v=CvFcnb_9anM>.
+A video filmed with a GoPro mounted on the robot can be seen here: <http://www.youtube.com/watch?v=CvFcnb_9anM>.

 For more information send me an email at <kristianl@tkjelectronics.dk>.